GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 flexibility of WebView so they could, for instance, access the DOM or inject JavaScript, into their in-app browsers.

-Custom Tabs are effectively a tab rendered by the user's browser, with a custom UI or with no UI at all.
+Custom Tabs is effectively a tab rendered by the user's browser, with a custom UI or with no UI at all.
 This means that the browser needs to honour the user's expectations around privacy and security towards the browser, making some of those features impossible.